r7kamura/google-docs-to-github/README.md

 If you want to run other workflows automatically by pusing files, you need to pass a personal access token with `workflow` permission.

 - optional
+- default: Automatically generated token is used via `github.token`.

 ### `google_drive_folder_id`